-We always remain flexible to allow for unplanned circumstances and children's responses.
-Our teaching and learning is continually evaluated by all staff to ensure that children's individual next steps and personalised learning needs are met, in the moment whilst interacting with the child and after the activity has finished.
+We always remair teaching and learn

+sponses.
+Our individual next

+steps and personalised learning needs are met, in the moment whilst interacting with the child and after the activity has finished.
 We have high expectations for all our children and encourage them to develop as confident and successful learners with high aspirations; we strive to put in place the foundations on which the children build their future learning.